mukezhz/mukezhz.github.io/src/content/blog/upload-s3/index.md

 ---
-title: Upload to aws s3 bucket
+title: Upload files to AWS s3 bucket
 description: |
   Upload the files to the aws s3 bucket.
 date: "July 10 2024"